 The rear of the VeeCAN has a mounting solution that makes it easy to install your display.
 It can be adapted to any dash, panel, or benchtop.

-To make things even simpler, New Eagle has a mounting kit available for the VeeCAN.
+To make things even simpler, New Eagle has mounting kits available for VeeCANs.

 Take it one step at a time